gilnam74/vex-sneppet/Python.md

 You should have your window opened.
 Now, let's add some functionality to our UI to create a tool.

 #### Create geometry node tool
 This tool will create a geometry node named 'GEO' in the root of the current scene.
+We will run the code from Python Source Editor while developing necessary functionality.
+After tool would be ready we will set up launching it as a Shelf Tool.

+First, let`s develop a functional part of the code.
+Run Python Source Editor.

 Build a UI with a single button.
 Rename button object to `btn_create`.